markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![merge PR](./assets/lesson-6/1500-merge-pr.png)

 This will complete the merge and apply all of the commits from develop onto master.
 In our case, the Run Buddy developer gave us their blessing but never merged the PR.
-Let's go ahead and click the button to accept it ourselves.
+Let's go ahead and click the button to merge it ourselves.
 Because we set up the GitHub Page ahead of time, our live webpage should now reflect Version 2.
 Visit https://username.github.io/run-buddy/ (replacing username with your GitHub username) to see if it worked!

 > **Important:** Sometimes, a webpage still shows an older version of itself even after pushing new changes.
 This is because the browser has **cached**, or saved, the older versions of the HTML and CSS files to make the page load faster on subsequent visits.
-Every browser has a way to clear its cache, or with Chrome, you can open an incognito window that will never cache files.
-The shortcut for an incognito window is CTRL+Shift+N on Windows or Command+Shift+N on macOS.
+You can perform a **hard refresh** to clear the browser's cache for a specific page by holding down Ctrl on Windows or Shift on Mac and clicking the reload button.
+>
+> Whether that was the problem or not, know that many developers run into similar problems all the time.
+A quick [Google search for GitHub Pages issues](https://www.google.com/search?q=github+pages+not+updating) reveals that just as many developers are willing to answer/troubleshoot these questions!

 For an example of a slightly more complicated pull request, watch this video: